Seasonal Affective Disorder or SAD

 Exposure to sunlight.
 Spending time outside or near a window can help ease symptoms.

 Light therapy.
 If increasing sunlight is not possible, exposure to a special light for a certain amount of time each day may help.
+Certain light sources are best for SAD.
+Check with your healthcare provider for a recommendation.

 Psychotherapy.
 Cognitive-behavioral or interpersonal therapy helps change the distorted views you may have of yourself and the environment around you.
 It can help you improve interpersonal relationship skills.
 And it can help you identify things that cause you stress and learn how to manage them.